 There is another dimension: commercial gain, the financial imperative.
 Many posts on social media are, in fact, a kind of “Trojan Horse”.
 They are titillation.
 Little wriggling worms on hooks, that encourage ‘bite’ on a story whose purpose is really to expose us to embedded advertising or, worse, embedded political messages

-Caught in a seemingly endless competitive media storm the mainstream outlets (including bear old “auntie” Beeb) trawl through, even encourage our engagement with, social media for “news” so they aren’t left behind.
+Caught in a seemingly endless competitive media storm the mainstream outlets (including dear old “auntie” Beeb) trawl through, even encourage our engagement with, social media for “news” so they aren’t left behind.
 “News”, by definition, has a short life.
 You’ve either covered the story or it has gone.
 The trouble, in my opinion, is that far too much “news” should just be left to wither away for failing the test of lacking accuracy, lacking news worthiness, lacking information.
-Far, far, too much of our mainstream news comes from television where the lowest common denominator of populist interest is frequently presented by people who haven’t a journalistic brain cell between their ears, and skip from sport to nuclear energy to government policy to entertainment like bees gathering pollen.
+Far, far, too much of our mainstream news comes from television where the lowest common denominator of populist interest is frequently presented to us by people who haven’t an independent journalistic brain cell between their ears and skip from sport to nuclear energy to government policy to entertainment, like bees gathering pollen.
 They read the “news” from text on an autocue, often (it seems) written for them by someone who can’t spell or fact check, but they blithely read it uncritically anyway.

 We need more discernment than that.